 - Tap and drag the widget to the place in the Today view where you want it to reside.
 You can also tap the widget or app to choose a different widget size.

 Tap Done to exit edit mode.

-- Tap and hold on a widget you want to add to a smart stack.
+Tap and hold on to the widget that you want to move to the Home screen.

 How to delete a widget from your Home screen

-- Tap and hold on the widget you want to delete until the context menu appears.
+- Tap and hold on to the widget you want to delete until the context menu appears.

 - Tap Remove Widget.